mutantstandard/orxporter/docs/dzuk/image_formats.md

 `oxipng <in file> --out, <out file> --quiet`

 In Mutant Standard tests, Crushed PNGs have a file size reduction of about 25% compared to normal PNGs, but only on larger sizes (128px upwards).
 At 32px, crushing PNGs only has an average file size reduction of 3%.

+Unlike Optimised SVGs, crushing PNGs is basically flawless in our experience.